-The IADR Joseph Lister Award for New Investigators is managed by the International Association for Dental Research (IADR) and supported by Johnson & Johnson Consumer Inc. The Awards Competition was created to award young investigators with original research in oral disease prevention or oral health promotion.
+The IADR Joseph Lister Award for New Investigators is managed by the International Association for Dental Research (IADR) and supported by Johnson & Johnson Consumer Inc. The Awards Competition was created to award new investigators with original research in oral disease prevention or oral health promotion.

 The award is for new investigators within 10 years of their first academic appointment.
 Research must have been initiated and conducted during this time.

 Candidates must be a current full member of the IADR at the time of submission and entry into the competition.

 Candidates must have an abstract accepted for the IADR General Session & Exhibition and meet all of the requirements for an accepted abstract, i.e. not presented or published elsewhere (unless it was a local Joseph Lister Award Competition to select the region representative.)

 An abstract must be submitted to the Global Headquarters for the IADR General Session & Exhibition by the meeting abstract deadline, adhering to the usual submission procedures.
 If the applicant meets all of the eligibility requirements, they can self-select by ticking a box to enter the IADR Joseph Lister Award for New Investigators.

 Applicants may not apply simultaneously for the IADR Hatton Awards Competition or other travel grants supporting travel to this General Session.

 All eligible abstracts will be reviewed by the IADR Joseph Lister Award Committee for research originality and potential for public health impact.